-If you’re looking for luxury, BedInABox’s Natural Silk Elegance is it — although you wouldn’t know it from the state it arrived in.
-The box was decrepit and covered in oily stains, but once unveiled, it started raking up superlatives: the plushest, the most satisfied customers on Sleep Like the Dead, and, at $1,449 for a queen size, the most expensive too.
-Two of our 15 testers ranked BedInABox their favorite: They liked the “squooshiness” of this pillowtop over Loom & Leaf’s, but thought it felt more supportive than either Tuft & Needle or Casper.
+If you’re looking for luxury, BedInABox’s Silk Symphony is it — although you wouldn’t know it from the state it arrived in.
+The box was decrepit and covered in oily stains, but once unveiled, it started racking up superlatives: the plushest, the most satisfied customers on Sleep Like the Dead, and, at $1,449 for a queen size, the most expensive too.
+Two of our 15 testers ranked BedInABox their favorite: They liked the “squishiness” of this pillowtop over Loom & Leaf’s but thought it felt more supportive than either Tuft & Needle or Casper.

 BedInABox offers four mattress models, or really, four different covers to the same core mattress.
 The cheapest model ($849 for a queen) is just the core: the support foam topped with the super squishy gel-infused foam, wrapped in a thin cover.
 Unzip the pillowtop on the Natural Silk Elegance, and there it is.
 We preferred the addition of the pillowtop.
 Without it, you sink quite deep into the foam.

 Be forewarned, the BedInABox has a distinct “off-gassing,” a chemical odor that is common in memory foam mattresses, which was present for all four of our finalists.
 BedInABox’s has lingered the longest: going on seven days as of this writing.
 Additionally, BedInABox customer service reps were the least knowledgeable.
 When we inquired what weight our mattress could accommodate, the reply was essentially “any and all weights!” — which we can assume just isn’t true.